-Soon the fog burned off on the river, and Albany came into view.
+It wasn't long before the fog burned off the river, and Albany came into view.
 We were making time.

-Seven miles later we were pulling into Federal Lock at Troy.
-With all the rain, the current was really banging us around as we began our first locking experience.
-The gigantic structure was overwhelming in our small boat, a towering, intimidating soggy cavern with vertical gray walls.
-It’s over five football fields long designed for ships, tugs, and barges.
-We had read up on locking procedures and were prepared with boat hooks and fenders, but the only attachment point for this lock was a vertical pipe recessed into the wall.
+Seven miles later we pulled into Federal Lock at Troy.
+Because of all the rain, the current was banging us around as we began our first locking experience.
+The gigantic structure was overwhelming in our small boat, a towering, soggy cavern with slippery gray walls.
+It’s over five football fields long, designed for ships, tugs, and barges.
+We had read up on locking procedures and were prepared with boat hooks and fenders, but the only attachment point for this lock was a vertical pipe recessed into the wall which I grabbed with out boat hook.
 The lock, as it turned out, would be the largest one we would go through.

 There was only one other boat in the lock, a very large cruiser homeported in Florida with two couples aboard.
 They were on the west wall, and we moved to the east wall alongside them towards the north side of the lock.
 They asked us if this was our first time through the lock, they told us it was for them as well.
 They asked where we were going, the Erie or Champlain canal, and we said Champlain.
-They said they were doing the Erie, which turned out to be fine, because the captain then went on to tell us our fenders were not hung properly, we were handling the lines incorrectly, and we were on the wrong wall.
-I quickly stopped listening.
-Soon, the steel doors banged shut behind us, the sound cascading down the lock, and we heard the people in the cruiser start yelling at one another.
+They said they were doing the Erie, which turned out to be fine, because the captain then went on to tell us our fenders were not hung properly, we were handling the lines incorrectly, we were on the wrong wall, and he didn't like the gloves I was wearing.
+Then the steel doors banged shut behind us, the boom cascading down the lock, and the people in the cruiser start yelling at one another.

-Within minutes we were inside a giant washing machine as hundreds of thousands of gallons of water poured into the lock to raise us up 14 feet, shoving our small boat to and fro.
-Our fenders groaned under the pressure, and it was an athletic event keeping our small boat from smashing into the wall.
-I quickly realized that next lock, there would need to be a few adjustments made in fender placement.
+Within minutes we were inside a giant washing machine as hundreds of thousands of gallons of water poured into the lock to raise us up 14 feet, shoving our small boat to and fro like a ping pong ball.
+Our fenders groaned under the pressure, and it was all we could do to keep our small boat from smashing into the wall.
+I quickly realized that maybe one or two of the guy's comments might be given some consideration and that at the next lock, there would need to be a few adjustments made in fender placement.

-When the spin cycle ended and the lockmaster had our boating registration number, the giant doors opened, and we crept forward with everything intact, survivors of our first canal experience.
+When the spin cycle ended and the lockmaster had our boating registration number, the giant doors clanged opened, and we crept forward no worse for wear, survivors of our first canal experience.

 Dorie Leigh was first out of the lock, but the large cruiser didn’t feel we were going fast enough.
-He swept past us, rocking us with his wake, arriving well before we did at Waterford where the Champlain Canal is to the right and the Erie to the left.
+He swept past us, violently rocking our boat with his wake, arriving well before we did at Waterford where the Champlain Canal is to the right and the Erie to the left.

 While in the lock, I had noticed the size of their boat and the fact that they hadn’t done anything to reduce its height.
-All our friends who have done this trip have sweated the bridges, pulling down biminis, aerials, radar towers, removing anything that might get whacked while trying to squeeze under the bridges.
-And by this point in the trip all sailboats have had their masts stepped.
+Our friends who have done this trip spoke at length about how they sweated the bridges, pulling down biminis, aerials, radar towers, removing anything that might get whacked while trying to squeeze under the cross beams.
+And by this point in the trip, all sailboats have had their masts stepped.

-A few miles after Lock 4 at Stillwater, the vistas opened up and we couldn’t help but to slow to our preferred dink speed enjoying the day.
+A few miles after Lock 4 at Stillwater, the vistas opened up and we couldn’t help but slow to our preferred dink speed, enjoying the day.

 By 3:30 we reached Schuylerville Yacht Basin, and Judy got us tied up.
 She owns the marina with her husband Phil and couldn’t be nicer.
-She is the type of person you want to have as one of your best friends.
-But I must have looked dehydrated and brain dead at this point, because she began talking to me like a kindergarten teacher would to a five year old as we got the lines set.
+She is the type of person you want to have in your circle of friends.
+But I must have looked dehydrated and brain dead at this point, because as we got the lines set, she began talking to me like a kindergarten teacher would to a five year old.
 Yes, I was spent.
 Dorie was still on all eight cylinders and went off to do a laundry.
 I did a face plant on the aft seat.
-She said my problem was that I just couldn’t keep up and that I should find another hobby.
+When she stepped back aboard, she said my problem was that I just couldn’t keep up and that I should find another hobby.
 As I fell asleep, I wondered whether this was a preemptive strike for the next time I suggested that we do a long boat cruise.
 In my dream I heard her say, “I would, and it would be great, but you couldn’t keep up, so forget it.”

-I eventually staggered up to the showers and then ate dinner on the boat with leftovers from Savona.
-The good news about American portions is that when we eat out one night at a good restaurant, we have fabulous leftovers for eating aboard for another night or two.
+I eventually staggered up to the showers and then at leftovers from Savona on the boat.
+The good news about American portions is that when we eat out one night at a good restaurant, we have leftovers for another night or two.

 Bedtime came quickly, and when I awoke in the morning, I saw that the T-shirt I’d put on after my shower was backwards.
-Time to take a day off.
+Time to take a day off, schedule or no schedule.